 Sixth, at Midnight on Nisan 15 all the firstborn males were killed of all those who did not put the sacred Hebrew Sign of the *Blood Tav of the Lamb upon the door-frames of their houses (cf. also Ezekiel 9:4-6 and Messiah in Yom Kippur, Chapter 18).

 *The Hebrew Sign of the Blood Tav is seen in the manner that Moses commanded the blood of the Korban Pesach be placed on the door mantels and the lintels of each household during Passover.
-It is a most sacred and holy Hebrew symbol that for over two millennia has been horribly and wickedly misused by both Gentiles and Jews.
-It is a blasphemy of the highest order that Gentiles have crucified Jews on this Sacred Hebrew Symbol.
+It is a most sacred and holy Jewish symbol that for over two millennia has been horribly and wickedly misused by both Gentiles and Jews.
+It is a blasphemy of the highest order that gentiles have crucified Jews on this most sacred Jewish symbol (Hebrew pictograph).

 It caused the Angel of Death at Midnight to “pass over” (pasach) and spare the lives of all those who were dwelling in a protected house.
-This Strong Sign like the Hebrew direct object marker—the Alef-Tav—made it clear to the Angel of Death that the inhabitants of the Jewish homes were the treasured property (i.e, children) of the Holy One and that as such they came under the personal protection of the Adonai of Hosts (Adonai Tseva’ot).
+This Strong Sign like the Hebrew direct object marker—the Alef-Tav—this sign made it clear to the Angel of Death that the inhabitants of the Jewish homes were the treasured property (i.e, children) of the Holy One and that as such we/they are under the personal protection of the Adonai of Hosts (Adonai Tseva’ot).
 Thereafter, Pharaoh and nearly all of Egypt arose in the middle of the night, lamented the loss of their unprotected children, and begged our Jewish ancestors to leave Egypt.
-Then did the great Exodus from Egypt finally begin.

 When the jailer awoke and saw the prison doors opened, he drew his sword and was about to kill himself, supposing that the prisoners had escaped.
 But Paul cried out with a loud voice, saying, “Do not harm yourself, for we are all here!”
 And he called for lights and rushed in, and trembling with fear he fell down before Paul and Silas, and after he brought them out, he said, “Sirs, what must I do to be saved?”